Expensify/react-native-onyx/API-INTERNAL.md

 </dd>
 <dt><a href="#removeNullValues">removeNullValues()</a> ⇒</dt>
 <dd><p>Removes a key from storage if the value is null.
-Otherwise removes all nested null values in objects and returns the object</p>
+Otherwise removes all nested null values in objects, if shouldRemoveNestedNulls is true and returns the object.</p>
 </dd>
 <dt><a href="#prepareKeyValuePairsForStorage">prepareKeyValuePairsForStorage()</a> ⇒</dt>
 <dd><p>Storage expects array like: [[&quot;@MyApp_user&quot;, value_1], [&quot;@MyApp_key&quot;, value_2]]